Explore holidays in The Gulf of Mirabello & South East Crete

 White-painted Myrtos is a bougainvillea-bright highlight of the south eastern coast, its palm-tree’d promenade lined with tavernas and terracotta pots overflowing with flowers.
 And always there’s the murmur of the sea to remind you that the beach is waiting.

-Locals welcome guests rather than tourists here, including those at our Myrtos Mare Suites, and there’s a sense of creative, spontaneous hospitality in the hand-painted signs and little cafés and restaurants that pop up wherever they can be squeezed in.
+The locals are notoriously welcoming and there’s a sense of creative, spontaneous hospitality in the hand-painted signs and little cafés and restaurants that pop up wherever they can be squeezed in.
 The colourful harem-pants and jewellery for sale testify to the laid-back, bohemian vibe and simply soaking up the atmosphere while sipping a drink will always be a wonderful idea.

 At a glance